agentproto

 Reference Implementation

 The orchestrator boots from an AIP-6 OPERATOR.md package + an AIP-3 skill set + tool registry, and produces a fully-configured operator ready to dispatch to.
+A working implementation runs in production inside the agentik-studio monorepo (private); the open reference will land alongside @agentproto/agencies and @agentproto/governance once extracted.

 Backwards Compatibility